 Also 40% of trailhead quotas, as well as any remaining reservable quota, is available for first-come, first-served walk-up permits at Yosemite Wilderness Permit Stations (assuming regular operations in 2022).
 Walk-up permits become available at 11:00 a.m. the day prior to entry.
 Reserved permits that are not picked up by 10:00 a.m. on the day of entry will be cancelled and made available for walk-up permits.

-Backpackers love boot height socks when carrying a heavy pack and wearing boots with extra ankle support; our boot height midweight socks will let you focus on the trail and the views!
+Backpackers love boot height socks when carrying a heavy pack and wearing boots with extra ankle support; our backpacking socks will let you focus on the trail and the views!

 The Wave, AZ